 Residents do the majority of their rotations within the Crozer system.
 The Crozer system includes pediatric generalists, adolescent medicine physicians, an allergist, neonatologists, a developmental specialist, a cardiologist, a neurologist, a gastroenterologist, and an infectious disease specialist.
 In addition to caring for pediatric medical patients, residents are involved in the care of pediatric burn, trauma, ENT, psychiatry, and general surgery patients.

 Residents devote 1-2 half-days per week in continuity clinic where they assume progressive responsibility for their own panel of patients over the course of 3 years.
 Our residents gain a unique perspective on their patient population through structured experiences in the community as part of their adolescent and development rotations.

-Morning Report – This is a case-based conference run by the chief resident and held daily.
-Emphasis is on differential diagnosis and management.
+Morning Report (daily)—a participatory case-based conference run by the chief resident which is held each weekday.
+Emphasis is on diagnosis and management.

-Noon conference – This is a didactic conference held daily that includes a mix of general and subspecialty topics.
+Noon Conference (daily)—a faculty-run didactic conference held each weekday that covers a mix of general and subspecialty topics.

 Journal Club (monthly)—a monthly discussion group in which residents mentored by subspecialty faculty present analysis of current journal articles using principles of evidence-based medicine.